shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 4. The DSO receives the flexibility offers
 5. The DSO procures flexibility to resolve the congestion issues by placing flexibility orders.
 6. The DSO determines whether the expected congestion is solved using the ordered flexibility.
-If this is not the case, the system moves to the orange regime (see [4] for more details)
+If this is not the case, the system moves to the orange regime (see [^B4] for more details)
 7. The AGRs receive the flexibility orders which result in the actual procurement of flexibility by the DSO.
 8. AGRs provide an (updated) D-prognosis, incorporating the ordered flexibility.
 This step only applies when D-prognoses are used as baseline methodology.

+[^B4]: USEF Foundation, "USEF: The Framework Explained," USEF Foundation, Arnhem, 2015.

 [^8]: Either by decreasing energy use, increasing local generation, or time-shifting load.